 - Heart attacks.

-The long-term physical effects of chronic crack use include:4,13,14
+There are various health risks associated with crack cocaine abuse.
+The long-term physical effects of chronic crack use may include:5,10,11

 - Lung damage.

 - Significant weight loss and malnourishment.

 - Inflammation to your heart or aortic ruptures.

 - Higher risk of infections such as pneumonia.

 - Impaired cognitive functioning, such as memory loss, inability to pay attention and difficulty controlling inhibition.